-Simply thinking that you are as “qualified” as your peers isn’t rational.
+Simply thinking that you are as “qualified” as your peers isn’t logical.

-Most of us know of schoolmates who are better qualified than us not just from an academic point of view, but also in terms of CCA achievement, internship experience or just having more extensive networks than ourselves.
-Let’s face it: we all know of at least one person who landed a good job just because one of his parents work there, or knew the hiring manager.
+Most of us know of schoolmates who are better qualified than us not just from an academic point of view, but also in terms of CCA achievement, internship experience or just having a more extensive network than ourselves.
+Let’s face it: we all know of at least one person from our school who got a job at a prestigious company just because one of his parents work there, or knew the hiring manager.

 Here’s a simple litmus test to ask yourself: Can you think of at least one employer who will be interested to hire you once you graduate?